developer-onizuka/what_is_GPUDirect-Storage/README.md

 ```
 # 4. How to know the BAR Space ?
-But how NVMe engine knows the BAR of GPU ???
+But how NVMe DMA engine knows the BAR of GPU ???

 Linux kernel has some storage stacks like below: